 What is a good food cost percentage?

-Many restaurants watch a range around 28% to 35%, but the right number depends on concept, labor model, service style, item mix, and customer expectations.
+Many restaurants aim for 25% to 35%, but the right target depends on the business model, menu pricing, labor, rent, service style, and customer expectations.